BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 - **Sales Credit Limit**
 These Sales credit Limit dictates how much (In Nu.) you, or your sub-agents are able to sell before you need to remit the Sales Receipts to our offices.

+For example if your account has Nu.100,000 limit, then you, or your sales agents can sell up to Nu.100,000 in tickets through the Sales Agent application.
+Once you have reached Nu.100,000/ in sales receipts the system will restrict any additional sales, until funds are remitted to BLL.

+You can at any time, remit the Sales Receipts to your sales manager in order to reduce the balance owing and allow additional sales to take place.

+Referring to above example, If you were to remit Nu.
+30,000 to BLL at this point, then the balance owing would be reduced to 70,000/100,000 and you or your sub-agents can sell another Nu.
+30,000.

+This revolving credit scheme allows us, and you, to effectively and accurately manage outstanding balances in real time.

 You are able to split your total sales limit across your sub-agents as you see fit.
 - Deposit Receipt Limit